 Combine with Complementary Coverage

-Business interruption insurance is typically purchased as a rider to a commercial property policy or a business owner’s policy (BOP).
-Ensure the underlying policy covers the perils relevant to your risks.
+Business interruption insurance is typically purchased as an endorsement or part of a commercial property policy or a business owner’s policy (BOP).
+Ensure the underlying property policy covers the perils relevant to your risks, as the business interruption coverage will generally only respond to perils covered by that property policy.

 Consult an Insurance Expert

 Consider a restaurant that suffers a fire, rendering its kitchen completely unusable for three months.
-While the restaurant has property insurance to repair the damage, business interruption insurance covers the income it would have earned, ongoing expenses like employee wages and rent, and relocation to a temporary kitchen to keep operations running.
+While the restaurant has property insurance to repair the damage, business interruption insurance—after a 72-hour waiting period, for example—covers the income it would have earned, ongoing expenses like employee wages and rent, and relocation to a temporary kitchen to keep operations running.
 This comprehensive protection helps the restaurant avoid bankruptcy and resume normal activity after repairs.

 Business interruption insurance is a critical safety net, offering businesses financial support when disasters strike.
 By covering lost income, fixed costs, and other crucial expenses, it allows businesses to focus on recovery without the added stress of financial instability.
 For business owners, this type of insurance is not just a luxury—it’s a practical, strategic investment in long-term success.